-Our lessons and resources were initially created at the height of the pandemic with a range of schools, publishers and organisations.
+Our lesson planning and teaching resources were initially created at the height of the pandemic with a range of schools, publishers and organisations.
 With the worst of the pandemic now thankfully behind us, we’ve been discussing new arrangements with our partners.

 We’ve been working hard to keep all our lessons and resources available.
 You’ll still be able to access and fully rely on 85% of our content for the full year ahead, with no changes.

 Unfortunately, due to restrictions and the end of licences from some of our partners, we have had to remove some lessons and subjects in certain key stages.
 We’re really sorry as we know the changes will cause inconvenience.

 Continued access via United Learning’s platform

 Lessons for the following subjects have now been taken down from our online Classroom and Teacher Hub.
 We're pleased, however, that you'll continue to be able to access these for free from United Learning’s own platform:

 - KS3 and KS4 science

 - KS3 and KS4 geography